September 29, 2016

 - Identify the journal when you give references.
 Smith, Bcs96 clues the reader that the article is in a 1996 issue of Biometrics, and is much more useful than just Smith 1996.

-- Finally, and this is critical, always, always, always preview your presentation.
-You will look foolish if symbols and Greek letters that looked okay in a Word document didn't translate into anything readable in PowerPoint—and it happens!
+- Finally, always preview your presentation.
+Sometimes symbols and Greek letters that looked okay in a Word document won’t translate to PowerPoint.

 Timing your talk

-Don't deliver a 35-minute talk in 15 minutes.
 Your objective is to engage the audience and have them understand your message.
-Don't flood them with more than they can absorb.
-Think in terms of what it would take if you were giving (or, better, listening to) the last talk in the last session of the last day.
+Give them only as much as they can absorb.
+Think in terms of what it would take if you were listening to the last talk in the last session of the last day.
 This means the following:

 - Present only as much material as can reasonably fit into the time allotted.
-Generally, that means 1 or fewer slides per minute.
+Generally, that means one or fewer slides per minute.